blyxxyz/lexopt/DESIGN.md

 Keeping the core API clean and generic means this could perhaps be used as the basis of a more complete parser.

 # Possible enhancements
-Some programs have options with optional arguments. `-fvalue` counts, `-f value` does not.
-There's a private method that supports exactly this behavior but I don't know if exposing it is a good idea.

 POSIX has a notion of subarguments, combining multiple values in a single option-argument by separating them with commas or spaces.
 This is easy enough to hand-roll for valid unicode (`.into_string()?.split(...)`) but we could provide a function that does it on `OsString`s.
 I can't think of a case where values may not be valid unicode but definitely don't contain commas or spaces, though.

 # Language quirks